YosiKariv1/YosiKariv1/README.md

 ---

 ### 📌 About Me
-💻 Passionate about building software and exploring new technologies
+🌐 Passionate about web technologies and real-world applications
-🌱 Currently focused on web development and backend systems
+📚 Always learning — from frontend to backend
-🔧 Always open to interesting collaborations and challenges
+🤝 Looking to grow through meaningful projects and teamwork

 ---